Definition of Python 3 string

 2. Multiplication

-This string operator is used to repeat the string many times as follows.
+This string operator is used to repeat the string many times.
 The below example shows multiplication string operators as follows.

 Code: